 —Rick Ross, "Stay Schemin'"

-William Leonard Roberts II (born January 28, 1976), better known by his stage name Rick Ross, Teflon Don or Ricky Rozay, is an American rapper and former prison guard.
+William Leonard Roberts II (born January 28, 1976), better known by his gang name Rick Ross, Teflon Don or Ricky Rozay, is an American rapper and former prison guard

 - Port of Miami (2006)